- Mrs Stannard: Vice-Principal (oversees Careers Education, Information, Advice and Guidance)

 Throughout the year, we will invite guest speakers to come in and talk about their careers and experiences.
 These guests will come from a variety of backgrounds and will include some ex-students.

-GET INVOLVED: We welcome employer/employee guest speakers to our academy to engage with our students.
+GET INVOLVED: We welcome employer/employee guest speakers to the academy to engage with our students.
 Please contact Mrs Porter if you are interested.

-All our students take part in our Careers Day.
+All our students take part in the careers fair.
 This comprises a number of workshops where students gain understanding of a range of workplace skills and the pathways available to them.
 We have a regular team of providers who provide engaging activities.
 Some of the organisations we have welcomed to our academy include Halls of Ivy Beauty Training Academy, London Fire Brigade, Queens Theatre, Havering Sixth Form College, Writtle College, Barking College, Royal Veterinary College, Elutec, New City College Redbridge, WhiteHat Apprenticeships, University College London, Robert Clack Beauty Academy, Parenta and KPMG.

-GET INVOLVED: We will be holding another fair in 2019.
-If you would like to be involved, please contact firstname.lastname@example.org
+GET INVOLVED: We intend to hold a fair every academic year.
+If you would like to be involved, please contact email@example.com

 Students also have the opportunity to experience/encounter further education providers and employers through our ongoing work with the following providers:

 AccessHE has received funding to deliver part of the London National Collaborative Outreach Programme (NCOP).
-The NCOP is a funded project from the Office for Students (formerly the Higher Education Funding Council for England), which aims to increase the number of young people from lower participation neighbourhoods into higher education by 2020.
+The NCOP is a funded project from the Office for Students (formerly the Higher Education Funding Council for England), which aims to increase the number of young people from lower participation neighbourhoods into higher education.

 Through the NCOP, our students have the opportunity to develop the skills needed for the workplace, as well as having meaningful encounters with many professions and educational providers.
 They also have the opportunity to visit a variety of places of further education and attend large careers fairs.
 Some visits include St Mary’s University, Rose Bruford College and the University of London.
 Visitors to the academy include the National Centre for Circus Arts and the Royal Veterinary College.